-If you’re on the lookout for a natural, biodegradable, non-toxic shampoo for your baby, this is a smart choice.
+If you’re on the lookout for a natural, biodegradable, non-toxic shampoo and body wash for your little one, this is a smart choice.
 It comes with a 100% satisfaction guarantee.

-But what about the all-time classic, Johnson’s tear-free shampoo?
+But what about the all-time classic, Johnson’s tear-free baby shampoo?

 It turns out there are multiple versions, so you need to be picky.